kyma-project/kyma/docs/service-catalog/03-04-experimental-features.md

 The Service Catalog requires its own instance of api-server and etcd, which increases the complexity of the cluster configuration and maintenance costs.
 In case of api-server downtime, all Service Catalog resources are unavailable.
 For this reason, Kyma developers contribute to the Service Catalog project to remove the dependency on these external components and replace them with a native Kubernetes solution - CustomResourceDefinitions (CRDs).

 ### Enable CRDs

 To enable the CRDs feature in the Service Catalog, override the **service-catalog-apiserver.enabled** and **service-catalog-crds.enabled** parameters in the installation file:
-- For the local installation, modify the `service-catalog-overrides` ConfigMap in the [installer-config-local.yaml](https://github.com/kyma-project/kyma/blob/master/installation/resources/installer-config-local.yaml.tpl#L73) file:
+- For the local installation, add the `service-catalog-overrides` ConfigMap to the cluster before the installation starts:
     ```
     apiVersion: v1
     kind: ConfigMap